Rechnoi/FutureEngineersMicRobot/README.md

 ### About ESP32
   ![Esp](readme_photo/esp_lolin32.jpg)
   The Lolin D32 development board is based on the Espressif systems ESP32 low power system on a chip microcontroller.
 It has many powerful features including a dual core Arm based processor, Wi-Fi, Bluetooth, I2C, I2S, SPI, ADC, DAC, and 4MB flash.
-The D32 module provides these features in a convenient DIP format and can be programmed directly from a USB interface - no additional programming
+The D32 module provides these features in a convenient DIP format and can be programmed directly from a USB interface - no additional programming hardware is required.
+Additionally, the module also includes a charging circuit for a single cell 3.7V lithium battery, meaning that this module can easily be used in remote applications.

 ### About Polulu metal gearmotor
   ![Motor](readme_photo/motor.jpg)